 3. Reconnect with your child self

-As author and psychotherapist, Dr. Neal Marshall Goldsmith writes:
+As author and psychotherapist Dr. Neal Marshall Goldsmith writes:

-Your inner child carries the original qualities of your Soul that you were born with.
-And thankfully, it’s not that difficult to reconnect with your inner child.
+Your inner child carries the original qualities of your soul that you were born with.
+And thankfully, itโs not that difficult to reconnect with your inner child.

 - Write a letter to your inner child